otvorenesudy/otvorenesudy/README.md

 rake crawl:judge_property_declarations
 ```

-Note that currect support is only for property declarations of 2011 and 2012.
+Note that current support is only for property declarations of 2011 and 2012.

 ### Partially preprocessed statistical summaries from justice.gov.sk